ebaauw/homebridge-zp/README.md

 #### Debug Log File
 Homebridge ZP outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
-When Homebridge is started with `-D`, Homebridge ZP outputs a debug message for each request it makes to a Sonos ZonePlayer and for each ZonePlayer notification event it receives.
+When Homebridge is started with `-D`, Homebridge ZP outputs a debug message for each request it makes to a Sonos zone player and for each zone player notification event it receives.

 To capture these messages into a log file do the following:
 - If you're running Homebridge as a service, stop that service;